 A business without a strong, positive, and consistent social media presence is doomed for failure in today’s age of social media.
 Keep your social media accounts up-to-date; don’t create them to be able to say you have them.
 That’s not the purpose of a social media account!

 Share and post regularly relevant and original content, not copied content that everyone shares!
-Make sure your posts get enough likes or shares and adapt your social media strategy accordingly if your lack in that area!
+Make sure your posts get enough likes or shares and adapt your social media strategy accordingly if you lack in that area!

 Adopt email marketing